daipham3213/bitbox/README.md

 - It's a bit slow.
 It is fine for running simple programs but as soon as you try to run anything that requires cpu it will slow down immensely because the cpu is emulated by v86.
 - No reliable package manager.
+You can use the bundled [static-get](docs/static-get.md)

 # Internet